nobe4/slacked/README.md

 GUI to export Slack threads into markdown.

 ![Icon.png](./Icon.png)

-> Logo: ↧ on a white background.
+> ↧ on a white background.

 > [!NOTE]
 > Early stage, sorry for the terrible code.